Pros and Cons of Cloud Storage Back

 Advantage #4: Scalability

 You only pay for the amount of storage you need.
-If your business experiences growth, the cloud operator is able to accommodate your corresponding growth in data storage needs.
+If your business experiences growth, the cloud operator can accommodate your corresponding growth in data storage needs.
 You simply extend the amount of available storage by varying how much you pay.
 Likewise, if your business shrinks, you can then opt for less storage space at a reduced rate.

 Scalable payment plans such as 'pay as you go' are commonly available.
 Thus cloud storage caters for all business sizes and needs.